Popular trail in the area known as "Georgian Dolomites".

 Chaukhi pass is one of the highest and steepest "tourist" passes in Georgia and therefore remains inaccessible longer than the others.
 It becomes passable in the second half of June (the exact date differs year from a year) and even then you will have to tackle the substantial amount of the leftover snow.

-There is no public transport, so probably the best option for solo hikers and couples is the daily minibus arranged by Mountain Freaks agency.
+There is no public transport, so probably the best option for solo hikers and people who want to return on the same day is the daily minibus arranged by Mountain Freaks agency.
 It departs twice a day, at 9:15 (return at 16:30) and 11:15 (return at 18:30) from their office in Stepantsminda.
-Price of the return ticket is 30 GEL and the bus departs when there are at least three passengers.
-It can take only 7 people, so during the high season (Jul, Aug), I recommend to book it at least one day in advance - at this ocassion, check also those departure times since they change them from time to time.
+Price of the return ticket is 45 GEL.
+It can take only 7 people, so during the high season (Jul, Aug), I recommend to book it at least one day in advance.

 Larger groups or people going only there may prefer a private taxi - ask the owner of your guesthouse or people at the main square.
-Price for the one-way trip is 40-50 GEL and the ride takes 45 minutes.
-A return tip with 3-4 hours of waiting time included costs about 80-100 GEL.
+Price for the one-way trip starts at 50-60 GEL and the ride takes 30 minutes.
+A return tip with 3-4 hours of waiting time included costs about 100 GEL.

 Leaving Roshka is tricky as there is no public transport - you will have to walk around a village and ask for a driver, ideally at guesthouses.
 These often ask 150 GEL per ride to Barisakho and 350 GEL for a ride to Tbilisi.
 But if you have more time, I recommend walking, trail to the valley is recorded in a gpx log, but it´s not used too often, so easier might be just to use the dirt road.
 From the valley bottom to Korsha, it´s just south by the main road.